A 501(c)(3) Nonprofit organization created to help solve Chicago’s hunger challenges.

-Back before we teamed up with the Greater Chicago Food Depository we donated food and funds to the Chicago Anti-Hunger Federation (CAHF), a 501c3 food pantry in Chicago.
-They were local and doing good things to help feed the hungry — which has always been our goal & mission, along with having a little fun.
-We organizers saw how Chiditarod’s teams and participants had been stepping up their game; we felt inspired to do the same by creating a not-for-profit that could have a larger, broader impact on hunger.
-To this effect, in 2012 we met with the good offices of Alderman Michelle Harris (8th) and Cottage Grove Heights to help create a community garden on Chicago’s south side.
-Around that same time we found out that CAHF had closed its doors, which reinforced our desire and intent to diversify the beneficiaries of all our racers hard work.
+Back before we teamed up with the Greater Chicago Food Depository we donated food and funds to the Chicago Anti-Hunger Federation (CAHF), a 501(c)(3) food pantry in Chicago.
+They were local and doing good things to help feed the hungry — which has always been our goal & mission (along with having a little fun).

 The Board of Directors

 Bachelor of Arts in Economics from the University of Illinois Urbana/Champaign.
-Founder and Executive Director of the Chiditarod Urban Iditarod.
-Co-Founder and President Emeritus of the Bold Urban Renaissance Network 501c3, a community arts organization based in Chicago.
-Co-founder and performer with the Pyrotechniq Fire Performance Troupe.
-Production Tools Engineer at Groupon, Inc. He is dedicated to the betterment of life for all people on this planet, but focuses his mission on improving his home town of Chicago.
+Founder and President of the CHIditarod Foundation.
+Co-Founder and past-President of Bold Urban Renaissance Network 501(c)(3).
+Co-founder and past-performer with the Pyrotechniq Fire Performance Troupe.
+Senior Software Engineer at Apple, Inc. He is dedicated to the betterment of life for all people on this planet, and focuses his energy improving his hometown of Chicago.